pyrologic/rollup-plugin-web-worker-loader/README.md

 # rollup-plugin-web-worker-loader

+### Note

+This is a fork from https://github.com/darionco/rollup-plugin-web-worker-loader, mainly to adjust dependencies.

+### Abstract

 Rollup plugin to handle Web Workers, Service Workers, Shared Workers, Audio Worklets, and Paint Worklets.
 Support for Animation Worklets and Layout Worklets is in consideration for when implementations are available